How To Grow A Thick Full Beard

 How to Create a Thick Full Beard

 Growing the template is the hard part.
 Once you actually have the hair to work with, there are plenty of ways to make your beard appear fuller than it actually is.
 I struggled with the fullness of my facial hair for a while.
 I have a lot of blonde in my beard, while the rest of it comes in dark.
 The blonde hairs made my beard look much sparser than it actually is.
-Using these tips below, I was able to create a thicker appearance.
+Using the tips below, I was able to create a thicker appearance.

 Use Minoxidil to Stimulate Growth

 I mentioned this before in the “grow out” section.
-If you’re still having problems with patchiness, it might be time to give minoxidil a go.
+If you’re still having problems with patchiness, it might be time to give minoxidil a try.
 I still apply this regularly, even now that my beard is grown in.

-Dermaroll for Blood Flow and Collagen Production
+Dermaroller for Blood Flow and Collagen Production

 Dermarollers are small handles attached to a roller that has hundreds of tiny needles on it.
 You roll this over your skin, making tiny punctures as you roll.
 This device is primarily used by women to increase collagen and smooth wrinkles.
 Many men have claimed that dermarolling has helped them thicken their facial hair, especially with the combination of minoxidil, but the evidence is anecdotal.